 The alignment of movement and breath transforms asanas into a dynamic, thoughtfully sequenced flow.
 How we transition from shape to shape, and by extension, moment to moment, determines the experience we have of all things.
 Through the alignment of breath and movement we practice the linkage of the mind to the presence of the breath and the body.

 In this class we will explore a grounding, well-rounded practice rooted in the intention to feel our connection with the earth and the heavens.
-A predominantly slow class, we will ground into the breath and the bodymind with asana, pranayama, and meditation, infusing restoration into the fabric of movement and stillness.
+A predominantly slow-flow style class, we will ground into the breath and the bodymind with asana, pranayama, and meditation, infusing restoration into the fabric of movement and stillness.
 These classes are offered on a sliding scale, $7-14.

 "So first we need to recognize that the Hatha tradition isn't carved in stone; over it's thousand-year run, it went through any number of changes, just as all of us do as we grow older" (Richard Rosen, Original Yoga)

 Can our asana practices inform the way we move our bodies off the mat, and outside of the studio?
 Can we treat functional movement patterns with a similar regard as the shapes we often describe as being as old as time?
 This class will explore the way we, in varying degrees, experience embodiment, gravity, and levity; each instructor bringing to the class their own particular curiosity and pace.

 Much of our yogic asana practice can be described as Yang.
 Yang practices are a bit more active, and have the potential to create fire and energy.
 While the benefits of Yang practice can be active and uplifting, the Yin practice invites in a deeper sense of receptivity.
 Props are used to support the body so the student can completely relax into a pose, and postures are held longer so the body may surrender and soften more deeply.
 Similar to our Yang practice, the student focuses on the breath in allowance of the felt sense to supersede the busy mind with a deeper connection to the body, inviting a calm for the central nervous system.
 Yin invites the mind and body to receive stillness.